1ncontinentia/Incon-Undercover/README.md

 * Running / sprinting (when not under fire)
 * Crouching / crawling (when not under fire)
 * Wearing a uniform that the unit was recently compromised in
+* Raising your weapon (when not under fire)
+* Pointing your weapon at an enemy

 When in a vehicle, the following may count as weird behaviour:
 * Driving with headlights off at night
-* Wearing a non-disguise vest (if not in a tank)
+* Wearing a non-disguise uniform or vest (if not in an enclosed vehicle)
+* Wearing inappropriate headgear or goggles
+* Wearing a HMD (like a night vision device)

-WHEN NOT IN DISGUISE AS ENEMY:
+WHEN IN DISGUISE AS A CIVILIAN:

 When on foot, the following may count as weird behaviour:
 * Wearing a helmet, HMD or balaclava
 * Running / sprinting (when not under fire)
 * Crouching / crawling (when not under fire)
-* Wearing a uniform that the unit was recently compromised in
+* Wearing a uniform that the unit has been recently compromised in
 * Smelling of cordite (having shot recently)
-* Raising your weapon
+* Holding binoculars / laser designators / rangefinders

 And suspicious:
-* Wearing a suspicious uniform or vest
+* Wearing a non-civilian uniform or vest
 * Wearing a compromised uniform
-* Holding a weapon or holding binoculars / laser designators / rangefinders
 * Visibly carrying a weapon (including on your back - but not including holstered pistols)
 * Trespassing onto a restricted area

 When in a vehicle, the following may count as weird behaviour:
-* Driving with headlights off at night
 * Wearing a suspicious vest or uniform
 * Wearing a HMD (night vision goggles)
 * Wearing a compromised uniform
-* Driving fast (the faster you go, the more people will look at you)
+* Driving fast (the faster you go, the more attention you will draw - but for less time obviously)

 And suspicious:
 * Suspicious behaviour:
-* Driving a suspicious vehicle
+* Driving a non-civilian vehicle
 * Driving a vehicle that has been compromised
 * Trespassing onto a restricted area
 * Driving more than 30m offroad (optional)
 * Driving with headlights off at night

 This is a short overview; it is good practice to make sure all aspects of your disguise are in keeping with your cover, even if it isn't listed in the behaviours above.
 If you are dressed like a civilian, act like one.
-If dressed like the enemy, don't draw attention to yourself.
+If dressed like the enemy, keep your head down and don't draw attention to yourself.